carrot/roots-browserify/README.md

 String or array of strings pointing to one or more file paths which will serve as the base.
 See [browserify docs](https://github.com/substack/node-browserify#var-b--browserifyfiles-or-opts) for more info.

 ##### sourceMap
-Generates a sourcemap, currently inline.
+Generates a source map, currently inline.
 Default is `false`.

 ##### minify
 Minify the output.
 Currently not working, but will be working soon.